What is an FUE hair transplant?

 How FUE works

-FUE works by extracting naturally occurring groups of one to four hairs, and transplanting these to the area of the scalp – typically the area that is balding.
+An FUE hair transplant works by extracting naturally occurring groups of one to four hairs, and transplanting these to the area of the scalp – typically the balding area.

-Surgeons will first work to remove groups of between one and four hairs.
-These groups of hairs are typically extracted from the sides of the head or back of the neck, using a specialised extraction instrument less than 1mm in diameter.
+Surgeons will first work to remove a number of grafts typically in groups of between one and four hairs.
+These groups of hairs are usually extracted from the sides of the head or back of the neck, using a specialised extraction instrument less than 1mm in diameter.
 These follicles are then transferred to the recipient area of the scalp and implanted using a powerful stereo microscope.

 We take great care to implant the hairs at the correct angle to mimic the old hair, just as it would naturally grow.